Search this website

 So here we see Jesus saying, "your law is within my heart", just as it is in every righteous man (Psalm 37:30-31; Isaiah 51:7).
 Therefore the Sabbath commandment must also be in his heart as it is part of that law.
 Having the law in his heart enabled Jesus to keep the law, and having the Sabbath commandment in his heart caused him to keep that perfectly (See #1.22).
 Jesus is the head of the church (Ephesians 5:23; Colossians 1:18), which is his body (Ephesians 1:22-23; Colossians 1:18; 1:24), and as he has not changed (Hebrews 13:8; 1 Peter 1:25), the law of God is still in the heart of the head of the church.
 Jesus is in the heart of every true believer (Romans 8:9; 2 Corinthians 13:5; Galatians 4:6), and as the law of God is in the heart of Jesus, then it should be in the heart of every believer.
 This means that the Sabbath commandment is in the heart of the head of the church, and should be in the heart of every believer.
 Jesus is now the mediator of the New Covenant (Hebrews 8:6; 12:24), and if God's law was in his heart, then it should also be in ours (Jeremiah 31:33; Hebrews 8:10; 10:16).

-Note 5: Another point to be made from the scriptures is that partakers of the New Covenant will all know God (Jeremiah 31:34; Hebrews 8:11).
+Another point to be made from the scriptures is that partakers of the New Covenant will all know God (Jeremiah 31:34; Hebrews 8:11).
 This is also a condition to be a partaker of eternal life (John 17:3), and when a man asked Jesus, "Good Master, what good thing shall I do, that I may have eternal life?"
-(Matthew 19:16), part of Jesus' reply was, "if you will enter into life, keep the commandments."
-(Matthew 19:17).
+(Matthew 19:16), part of Jesus' reply was, "if you will enter into life, keep the commandments" (Matthew 19:17).
 We know that he was referring to the ten commandments, because he went on to quote some of them (Matthew 19:18-19).
 Knowing God is also a condition to be one of Jesus sheep (John 10:14), so what does it mean to know Jesus, or God?

 (1 John 2:3-4) "And by this we do know that we know him, if we keep his commandments.